"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 With respect to mindfulness and meditation, we can gently consider the following to help rewire mindless reacting and stop reinforcing the mental circuits of misery/dukkha:

 3) is this associated with the past that is over or the future that is unknown?
+Refocus to get grounded in the Now.

 5) is this necessary? is this useful?
+If not, let it pass like a cloud.

-You can always go to a breath focus or whatever focal object works for you to calm the mind and face whatever the issue/ experience is- like a candle flame, it will constantly change and eventually burn out if you don't add fuel
+You can always go to a breath focus, or whatever focal object works for you, to calm the mind and face whatever the issue/ experience is- like a candle flame, it will constantly change and eventually burn out if you don't add fuel.

 Some tips to assist in mindfulness and well-being: